Dates can be changed for individual groups.

 Our experts have significant professional experience acquired through many years of field expeditions and are well aware of the geology of the Tian-Shan, Pamir-Alay, not only in Kyrgyz territory, but also in Central Asia.
 The duration of the program is 20 days.
 The duration can be changed at the request of the participants.
 The total length of the route is about 3850 km.
 The most favorable time for the trip is May – September.

 Topics for our geological excursions:

-- Tectonic evolution and structure of the Earth’s crust in the Tien-Shan, Pamir and adjacent regions of the Central Asian folded belt
+- Tectonic evolution and structure of the Earth’s crust in the Tian-Shan, Pamir and adjacent regions of the Central Asian folded belt

-- Mineral deposits of Tien-Shan and Pamir-Alay (Kyrgyzstan)
+- Mineral deposits of Tian-Shan and Pamir-Alay (Kyrgyzstan)

 - Geological threats

 Introduction.
 Tian-Shan is an area that you can explore indefinitely and still not fully understand it.
 Therefore, the geology of Tian-Shan cannot be understood in a single trip.
 In this program we will try to explore and understand the main issues of the origin of the great mountain system.
 We will consider the basics of its geological structure, see natural processes occurring in dynamically developing mountain conditions, and also get to know people living in Tian-Shan.
 Tian-Shan is a combination of intermountain depressions and mountain ranges parallel to each other.
 This combination led to the diversity of landscapes and climatic conditions.